awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/entitlements-grant.md

    1. For **Device ID**, enter the value of one of the devices that you configured with your conditional access \(CA\) platform key provider\.

    1. For **URL**, enter the URL of the API Gateway proxy that you set up to talk to your key server\.
-The API Gateway proxy must reside in the same AWS Region as AWS Elemental MediaConnect\.
+The API Gateway proxy must reside in the same AWS Region as MediaConnect\.

       The following example shows a URL: